Contents

 extension OutputRawSpan {

-/// Appends a value's bytes to this span's bytes.
+/// Appends the given value's bytes to this span's bytes.

 ///